clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

     response = cat_bot.chat()
 ```

-With reference to how we handle `/kitty`, notice that we can actually send multiple messages to the user within the context of a single message event.
+Notice that we can actually send multiple messages to the user within the context of a single message event (see where we handle `/kitty`).
 Since telepot's default implementation is *synchronous*, the user will still receive the messages in the very same order we're sending them.

 ![task 2.1 screenshot b](screenshots/task_2_1_b.png?raw=true)